 My new book guides you through the start-to-finish build of a real world web application in Go — covering topics like how to structure your code, manage dependencies, create dynamic database-driven pages, and how to authenticate and authorize users securely.

-I’ve just released SCS, a session management package for Go 1.7+.
+I’ve just released version 2 of SCS, a session management package for Go 1.11+.
 You can view it on Github.

-Its design leverages Go’s new context package to automatically load and save session data via middleware.
+Its design leverages Go’s context package to automatically load and save session data via middleware.

 Importantly, it also provides the security features that you need when using server-side session stores (like straightforward session token regeneration) and supports both absolute and inactivity timeouts.
 The session data is safe for concurrent use.

 SCS supports a variety of different session stores: